 16. Dades Valley – Panoramic Sights

-Another stunning place to visit in Morocco on your next visit is the Dades Valley.
+Another one of the best places to visit in Morocco on your next visit is the Dades Valley.
 This valley runs between the Jebel Sarhro and High Altas mountain ranges and is frequently visited by Globetrotters as it offers spectacular views of the surrounding area.
 Don’t forget to head to Todra Gorge for the best experience.
 This is amongst the best places to visit in Morocco.

 How To Reach: Take bus to Boumalne.
 From there take a grand taxi or Mini Bus to the Gorge.
 The Mini Bus goes all the way (60+ km) to Messina.